HEBDEN BRIDGE ARTS

 Picture

-As part of their Children & Families work, Halifax Opportunities Trust recognise the additional support some families need, and as a result they facilitate groups and sessions within the community as well as providing nursery places for children aged 0-5 years.
-The groups/nursery sessions enable parents and children to come together, play, learn new skills, be school ready and access additional support
+As part of their Children & Families work, HALIFAX OPPORTUNITIES TRUST recognise the additional support some families need, and as a result they facilitate groups and sessions within the community as well as providing nursery places for children aged 0-5 years.
+The groups/nursery sessions enable parents and children to come together, play, learn new skills, be school ready and access additional support.

 Picture